Network Construction

 Building EdgeModels

-This chapter walks through the most important aspects when defining custom edge models.
-For a list of all keyword arguments please check out the docstring of EdgeModel.
+This chapter walks you through the most important aspects when defining custom edge models.
+For a list of all keyword arguments please check the docstring of EdgeModel.

-As an example edge model we want to define standard sinusoidal coupling between the vertices in our network.
-The full definition looks like this:
+As an example edge model we define a standard sinusoidal coupling between the vertices in our network.
+The full definition is:

 function edge_f!(de, e, vsrc, vdst, p, t)